Thireus/GGUF-Tool-Suite/docs/Quantize from BF16.md

 A more detailed and exhaustive table is available [here](https://github.com/Thireus/GGUF-Tool-Suite/discussions/53).

 Important: You will notice that `q` quants end with uppercase letters such as `_K` or `_KV`.
 This is very important to get this right!
-Quant types are case-sensitive!
+Quant types are often case-sensitive!

 ## Prepare the environment